Luux/ARBSMapDo/README.md

 ## Dependencies

-Python > 3.4 (due to pathlib) and some libs from requirements.txt
+Python > 3.4 (due to pathlib) and some libs from requirements.txt.
+Just run `pip install -r requirements.txt` and you're ready.

 ## Usage